 An i3 Verticals Company

 Infintech is a merchant account provider headquartered in Cincinnati, Ohio.
 The company was acquired by i3 Verticals in August 2015.
 According to the company's website, Infintech focuses its payment processing services to B2B merchants.
 As such, the company provides Level 2 and Level 3 interchange rates to qualified customers.

-Infintech is a registered ISO/MSP of Fifth Third Bank, Cincinnati, Ohio, and Wells Fargo Bank, N.A., Concord, California.
-The company is headquartered at 4455 Carver Woods Drive, Suite 110, Blue Ash, Ohio.
+Infintech is a registered ISO/MSP of Wells Fargo Bank, N.A., Concord, CA; RBS Worldpay; Deutsche Bank, USA, New York, NY; Merrick Bank, South Jordan, UT; BMO Harris Bank NA, Chicago, IL; Fifth Third Bank N.A., Cincinnati, OH.
+The company's headquarters is at 4455 Carver Woods Drive, Suite 110, Cincinnati, Ohio 45242.
 Tom DeBord is listed as the CEO of Infintech.

 Infintech Review Table of Contents

 - Costs & Contract: Infintech appears to offer a three-year contract through i3 Verticals with an early termination fee of $375.